EMPLOYMENT SERVICE IN HUNGARY

 - 60 days after 20 years of employment

-The employee is entitled to severance pay if the employer terminates the employment by ordinary termination (as a result of the employee’s work or performance ability, behavior in relation to the employment relationship or the employer’s banckruptcy economic reasons).
+The employee is entitled to severance pay if the employer terminates the employment by ordinary termination (as a result of the employee’s work or performance ability well documented, behavior in relation to the employment relationship or the employer’s banckruptcy economic reasons).
 The following payments apply:

 1 month base gross for up to 3 years of employment